 To give a trite example, I'm aware of Donald Trump, North Korea and Protein World.
 It doesn't mean I like any of them.
 Nor does it mean I'd ever buy from them.
 Oh and before you say 'You can't buy from North Korea Rob you idiot'- I think you'll find you can.

 Strategic brand evaluation runs much deeper.
 It's time to aim for strategic marketing beyond a single campaign metric.

 "Strategic marketing beyond a single campaign metric"

 Boosting brand awareness isn't pointless, far from it.…

 How to ensure you track performance against target

 KPIs, we all have them, sometimes we set them for ourselves, often they are set for us!
 The question is, are the KPIs you are reviewing supporting your efforts into making the boat go faster?
 Are they translated from business goals or just a bunch of metrics someone thought they may as well stick on a weekly powerpoint dashboard because Google Analytics spits out a sexy graph?

-This posts explores how you can ensure you are using the KPIs that are helping you track performance in line with your business goals?
-KPIs give an integral pulse on the business that help keep you be aware of what's really going on and they allow you to exert control to pull the right levers to keep on track according to what actually matters.
-For me, the key when setting KPIs for marketing and digital marketing is to start…
+This post explores how you can ensure you are using the KPIs that are helping you track performance in line with your business goals?
+KPIs give an integral pulse on the business that helps keep you be aware of what's really going on and they allow you to exert control to pull the right levers to keep on track according to what actually matters.
+For me, the key when setting KPIs for marketing and digital marketing is to start with the business goals.